 HOA Conflict Attorneys in Fairfax

-You might have purchased a home that sits in a community governed by a homeowner’s association (HOA).
+Owning a home that sits in a community governed by a property owners’ association (POA), sometimes referred to as a homeowner’s association (HOA) has certain advantages.
 The role of the HOA is to make sure residents are abiding by the legal rules developed by the property owner.
-These rules are set up to ensure safety and a sense of uniformity in the community, and you should have been given a Declaration, of Covenants, Conditions, and Restrictions (CC&Rs) upon moving in so you would know what was expected of you.
+These rules are set up to ensure safety and a sense of uniformity in the community, and you should have been given a Declaration, of Covenants, Conditions, and Restrictions (CC&Rs) and By-Laws upon moving in so you would know what was expected of you.
 However, these rules are not static, and they can change after periodic HOA board meetings, and conflicts can occur between yourself and the HOA expectations.
+The Virginia Property Owners’ Association Act provides further guidance regarding the relationship between an HOA and its residents.

 Get started with your case today by calling us at (703) 454-5147.

-When you first move into a place that is governed by an HOA, it’s crucial to read the CC&Rs so you know what your obligations are as a resident and you understand what the property owner is responsible for.
+When you first move into a place that is governed by an HOA, it’s crucial to read the CC&Rs, By-Laws, and any other governing documents, so you know what your obligations are as a resident and you understand what the property owner is responsible for.

 There are various requirements and limitations set forth in this contract, which could include, but are not limited to: